 Pomme cannelles (Caribbean buns) are very close to my heart because they bring back a lot of childhood memories.
-The exterior of the Caribbean buns, which are shaped with little pikes, is a little bit crustier than regular brioche.
-But the interior, mmmmmmhhh the interior is tender and buttery and so so good.
-People usually bite around all the pikes before reaching the chewy center, leaving the best for last.
+The exterior of Caribbean buns, which are shaped with little pikes, is a little bit crustier than regular brioche.
+But the interior, mmmmmmhhh the interior is tender and buttery and so so good!

 These individual French West Indian buns are traditionally eaten for breakfast, fresh from the bakery, and preferably with some hot chocolate.
 The Caribbean buns, as with traditional brioche dough, aren’t very sweet which is why we accompany them with sweet hot chocolate.
-After all, Caribbean people do have a sweet tooth, we weren’t gonna be satisfied with some bland buns.
-Or you could eat pomme cannelle as if it was bread with jam or cheese, as my sacrilegious husband who-has-no-time-for-traditions and who-is-a-hot-chocolate-hater does.
+After all, Caribbean people do have a sweet tooth, we weren’t gonna be satisfied with some “bland” buns.
+Or you could eat them as if it was bread, with jam or cheese, as my sacrilegious husband, the hot-chocolate-hater, does.

 Caribbean buns